 Since 1973, Fort Burgwin has been an educational center of Southern Methodist University.
 Its beautiful setting in the Sangre de Cristo Mountains--surrounded by the Carson National Forest --provides a unique backdrop for the enrichment of body, mind and spirit.

-Our program is dedicated to offering courses that will be enhanced by the bountiful cultural and natural resources of Northern New Mexico.
+Our program specializes in offering courses that are enhanced by the bountiful cultural and natural resources of Northern New Mexico.
 Courses in anthropology explore local Native American cultures and the archaeology of the Southwest, focusing on the continuing excavation and examination of Pot Creek Pueblo and historic Fort Burgwin.
 Native flora, fauna and ecology, as well as global environmental issues, are the scope and focus of each biology course taught at Fort Burgwin.
 Geologically, the region provides a diverse landscape, allowing for the investigation of a variety of formations.
 The crisp, clear mountain skies allow astronomy students to view the Milky Way and a vast array of celestial phenomena.
 Business students are able to complete Cox subset, core and elective courses in a hands-on and supportive setting.
 Students studying engineering are able to utilize the campus as their laboratory.
 Courses in music, painting, sculpture, theatre, and dance, as well as professional and educational retreats, benefit from the natural surroundings - - far removed from the distractions of the city.
-Additionally, the program offers a variety of wellness activities, including a course in Mountain Sports, which provides students an aerobic outlet.
-Hiking, biking, river rafting, rock climbing, horseback riding, and fly fishing are also available.
+Additionally, the program offers a variety of wellness activities, including hiking, biking, river rafting, rock climbing, horseback riding and fly-fishing.